AarianThakur/FOSS-HACKATHON-24/README.md

 2. Steganography tool
 3. Password generator.

-Geography/Astonomy-
+Geography/Astronomy-
-1. Find current time using a map.
+1. Find the current time using a map.
 2. Mass of celestial objects.
 3. Coordinates of cities.
 4. Weather application.